Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • The second year

 The free-choice elective courses help you prepare for the Master Thesis Computational Science.
-The Master Thesis Computational Science will be conducted in a scientific group at in one of the universities in Amsterdam, but could also take place at institutes at the Science Park, such as CWI, NIKHEF, AMOLF, AMC and the NKI, outside Amsterdam or abroad.
+The Master Thesis Computational Science will be conducted in a scientific group at one of the universities in Amsterdam, but could also take place at institutes at the Science Park, such as CWI, NIKHEF, AMOLF, AMC and the NKI, outside Amsterdam or abroad.
 Often students who choose Finance & Economics will do their Master's thesis at a financial institute such as 'de Nederlandse Bank'.
-The Master Thesis Computational Science must be a scientific project with potential to complement the existing body of knowledge in Computational Science.
+The Master Thesis Computational Science has to be a scientific project with the potential to complement the existing body of knowledge in Computational Science.

 Master Thesis Computational Science